Liz McDonald

-Characterisation
+Creation and casting

 In 1989, Beverley Callard was cast in the show as matriarch of the new McDonald family, after having previously played the part of June Dewhurst in 1984.
 Liz first appeared in October 1989 with her husband, ex-army sergeant Jim McDonald (Charles Lawson), and their twin sons Steve (Simon Gregson) and Andy (Nicholas Cochrane).
 Liz and Jim were married very young when Liz got pregnant.

 When asked in a 2010 interview with The Mirror what her favourite scenes were, Callard replied, "when Jim beat up Liz.
 I knew those scenes would have a huge impact.
 There were protests outside the studios and I had sacks of letters from battered wives.
 The scenes were so well written that one week viewers would have sympathy for Liz, the next Jim, then Liz.
 Opening those scripts gave me a buzz.
 And the viewing figures, 24 million, were massive."

 Development

 Reintroduction (2003)

 On 14 August 2003, BBC News reported that Callard, along with Julie Goodyear (Bet Lynch) and Charles Lawson (Jim McDonald) would be returning for 10 episodes filmed in Blackpool with Callard and Lawson's return storyline being separate to Goodyear's storyline.
 A spokeswoman for the show said: "It's great news - they are all popular characters."
 Viewers would also see Liz meet daughter-in-law Karen (Suranne Jones) for the first time.
 The pair have met before but only off-screen.
 The spokeswoman said: "It will be interesting to see how Karen and Liz get on - sparks are bound to fly."
 The storylines were woven into the usual four-weekly episodes rather than being dedicated special programmes.
 It was reported that Liz would reunite with her family in episodes set in Blackpool, speaking of the storyline a Coronation Street spokeswomen said: "Fans will be on the edge of their seats when the week-long Blackpool adventure reaches an extraordinary finale involving a dramatic sea rescue and a tragic death."

-In December 2003, Callard revealed that she would be returning again for Liz's son Steve (Simon Gregson)'s wedding to Karen, she said to the News of the World: "I'm definitely coming back, I've just worked for four weeks and I had such a great time there's no way I can turn down a chance to come back".
+In December 2003, Callard revealed that she would be returning again for Liz's son Steve (Simon Gregson)'s second wedding to Karen.
+Callard said to the News of the World: "I'm definitely coming back, I've just worked for four weeks and I had such a great time there's no way I can turn down a chance to come back".
 On 4 February 2004, it was reported alongside the return of Leanne Battersby (Jane Danson) that Liz would return later that year.